 Q: Why should you support compostable products even if they are not being composted?

-A: We believe that composting needs to be a regular option for packaging disposal, though in some situations we know that composting is not viable.
-Plant-based, compostable products are one step towards a larger imperative to improve disposable products and their life cycles.
-Compostable packaging creates new options for both production and disposal over the long term and we think that creating choices will help push the industry to improve packaging sustainability overall.
+A: We believe that composting needs to be a standard option for packaging disposal, as familiar as garbage and recycling currently are.
+However, in some areas we know that composting is not readily available (Check out our Where to Compost section for the BC, AB and WA region).
+Supporting plant-based, compostable products is one step towards a larger imperative to improve disposable products and their life cycles.
+Compostable packaging creates new options for both production and disposal over the long term and we think that creating these choices helps push the industry to improve packaging sustainability overall.

 Q: What plants can be made into bio-plastic compostable products?

 A: Almost any high starch plants can be used to make bio-plastics.
-Corn is currently the most popular, but potato, rice and even sugar beet are options.
+Corn is currently the most popular, but potato, rice and sugar beet are also options.

 Q: How long do compostable products take to degrade?